Policy Engine

 - DCM Admins, Tenant-Admins and Users are responsible for the accuracy and performance of the policies

-- Trying to register a REGO code snipet that fails compilation will fail
+- Trying to register a REGO code snippet that fails compilation will fail

 System Architecture